Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Introduction

 \section{Introduction}

-The El Ni\~no Southern Oscillation (ENSO) with its positive (El Ni\~no) and negative phase (La Ni\~na) is known to trigger climatic responses in various parts of the Earth, an effect that is often referred to as teleconnectivity~\citep{trenberth_definition_1997,neelin_tropical_2003}.
-Specifically, it has been observed in recent years that El Ni\~no further exhibits two distinct types, usually referred to as the East Pacific or canonical El Ni\~no and the Central Pacific El Ni\~no or El Ni\~no Modoki, respectively~\citep{ashok_nino_2007,kao_contrasting_2009}.
-A similar proposition regarding the existence of two distinct flavors was made recently for La Ni\~na as well~\citep{kug_are_2011}, but is a subject of ongoing studies~\citep{kao_contrasting_2009,ren_nino_2011}.
-For El Ni\~no, it has been shown that its two types may cause different climatic responses in certain regions, such as reduced rainfall over eastern Australia during EP El Ni\~nos \citep{chiew_ninosouthern_1998} contrasted by an increase in precipitation over the same area during CP El Ni\~nos \citep{taschetto_nino_2009}.
+The positive (El Ni\~no) and negative (La Ni\~na) \textit{phases} of the El Ni\~no--Southern Oscillation (ENSO) are known to be associated with wide-spread anomalies in the mean hydrometeorological conditions at various distant parts of the Earth.
+These long-ranged interactions are often referred to as teleconnections~\citep{trenberth_definition_1997,neelin_tropical_2003, domeisen2019teleconnection}.
+In this context, recent findings indicate that there exist two distinct \textit{types} or \textit{flavors} of El Ni\~no phases, usually referred to as the East Pacific (EP) or canonical El Ni\~no and the Central Pacific (CP) El Ni\~no or El Ni\~no Modoki~\citep{ashok_nino_2007,kao_contrasting_2009, marathe2015revisiting}, respectively.
+It has been shown that these two flavors are possibly associated with distinct hydrometeorological responses in certain regions~\citep{taschetto_nino_2009}.
+Examples include reduced rainfall over eastern Australia~\citep{chiew_ninosouthern_1998} or Southern Africa~\citep{ratnam2014remote} only during EP periods as well as increased precipitation over the tropical regions of Africa~\citep{preethi2015impacts} or the western Indo-Pacific Oceans~\citep{weng2011anomalous,feng2014influence} during CP periods.
+The main reason for such differential responses are different longitudinal positions of the strongest ENSO related sea surface temperature (SST) anomalies in the tropical Pacific ocean alongside the different flavours, which results in different modifications of large scale atmospheric circulation patterns~\citep{ashok_climate_2009, domeisen2019teleconnection}.

+A similar discrimination into two types has been suggested for La Ni\~na phases as well~\citep{kug_are_2011}, even though their respective imprints on SST patterns seem less distinct than for El Ni\~no~\citep{kao_contrasting_2009, ren_nino_2011}.
+It therefore remains an open problem to provide further statistical and/or dynamical evidence either in favor of or against such a distinction of different La Ni\~na flavors in analogy to El Ni\~no~\citep{levine2016extreme, chen2015strong, zhang2015impacts}.
+Still, differential hydrometeorological responses alongside specific La Ni\~na phases have recently been identified especially across the Pacific~\citep{hidayat2018impact, magee2017influence, song2017distinct, shinoda2011anomalous}, which provides good reason for discriminating La Ni\~na into two types as well.